nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 ### Getting Started / Pre-requisites

-Before you begin Day 3, you are required to have completed the following tasks from Day 2:
+Before you begin Part 3, you are required to have completed the following tasks from Part 2:

 - Created a key vault.
 - Created a self-signed certificate.